ALLDATA Europe Privacy Policy

 Under the following conditions, you can request the restriction of the processing of your personal data in accordance with Art.
 18 GDPR:

-• If you dispute the accuracy of your personal data, during the period when we verify the accuracy of your personal data, you may request the processing of this data be restricted
+- if you dispute the accuracy of your personal data, during the period when we verify the accuracy of your personal data, you may request the processing of this data be restricted

-• Processing is unlawful and you object to the deletion of the personal data and request the restriction of the use of the personal data instead
+- processing is unlawful and you object to the deletion of the personal data and request the restriction of the use of the personal data instead

-• We no longer need the personal data for the purposes of processing, but you need them for the assertion, exercise, or defense of legal claims, or
+- we no longer need the personal data for the purposes of processing, but you need them for the assertion, exercise, or defense of legal claims, or

-• If you have objected to the processing of your personal data pursuant to Art.
+- if you have objected to the processing of your personal data pursuant to Art.
 21(1) GDPR and it has not yet been determined whether our legitimate grounds to process your data override your interest in the data

 If the processing of your personal data has been restricted, this data - apart from its storage - may only be processed with your consent or for the assertion, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of an important public interest of the Union or a Member State.
 You will be informed by us before the restriction is lifted.